 The Agnes O’Kane Award will be presented annually to a volunteer who has contributed to the growth of youth orchestras in Ireland.
 The award recognises the vital contribution that volunteers have had in the growth of youth orchestras over the last thirty years.

-If you would like to nominate a person for the 2018 award, please send a description of their activities in the area of youth orchestras, outlining why you think their work has been exceptional.
+A nomination has been accepted by the IAYO Board for the 2018 award.
+However, if you would like to nominate a person for the award in 2019 or beyond, please send a description of their activities in the area of youth orchestras, outlining why you think their work has been exceptional.
 Nominations should be two or three A4 pages and can be submitted by post or email (firstname.lastname@example.org).

 The Agnes o’Kane award for 2017 was presented to Pauline Rogers for her work with Mayo Youth Orchestra.
 In 1995 she was a founding member of the Mayo Concert Orchestra and later helped establish the MYO.
 She has a commitment to inclusion and accessibility and has worked hard to ensure that all musicians benefit both musically and socially from their involvement with the orchestra.
 Click here to read more about Pauline’s work.